Spice up your inbox with FREE German recipes and a free recipe ebook!

 White asparagus, often called white gold, is incredibly popular in Germany.
 The most traditional way to serve it is with a Hollandaise sauce, boiled potatoes, and ham.

-White asparagus is the most popular variety, but green and purple asparagus are also available in Germany.
+White asparagus is the most popular in Germany, though green and even purple varieties are also available.

 Spargelsaison: White Asparagus Season

-White asparagus season in Germany runs from mid-April till the end of June, and is something most Germans eagerly wait for with great anticipation.
+White asparagus season in Germany runs from mid-April to the end of June, and it’s something many look forward to each year.

-Traveling throughout Germany in the spring, you’ll see fields of covered asparagus rows.
-I took the above photo near Walsrode in Lower Saxony.
+In spring, you'll spot covered asparagus fields all across Germany.
+I snapped the photo above near Walsrode in Lower Saxony.

 Some farms also sell the green and purple varieties, but they’re much less common.
 White Spargel is the prized preference.
 Already peeled, it’s often displayed as the luxury item it is.